 Dialpad is a well-known business phone system, but it’s not the right choice for everyone.
-Some businesses look for other options because of many reasons.
+Some businesses look for other options for many reasons.

 If you are one of the people who want to find a good alternative to Dialpad, then you’re at the right place.